 A Lasting Roman Legacy

 Many factors helped the Romans achieve great societal success.
 However, one of the most important was arguably their ability to build magnificent architecture and lasting infrastructure.
-Numerous structures still stand in testimony to the building materials and skill of the Romans.
-In fact, at one time, it was said that “all roads lead to Rome,” and one of those roads that still exists today, Via Appia, led directly to Naples.
+Numerous structures still stand in testimony to the building materials and skills of the Romans.
+In fact, at one time, it was said that “all roads lead to Rome,” and one of those roads that still exist today, Via Appia, led directly to Naples.